dlineberger/twitter-stream/README.md

 Sample web application that tracks recently retweeted tweets.

 To run, you need to have a working Node.js installation on your machine.
+Next, open server.js and add your own Twitter API keys.
 Then, type:

     node server.js